samsheffield/Unreal_Engine_Workshop/docs/week13.md

 # Homework

 ## Player Retargeting Demo
-I will post a video demonstrating how to retarget the default mannequin's animation to a new skeletal mesh.
+[Here is a video](https://youtu.be/uWBIU9RU89g?si=GbsnzeppDhcnI3Hn) demonstrating how to retarget the default mannequin's animation to a new skeletal mesh.
 That means, you will be able to replace your player's mesh AND animation (finally!)

 - Retarget the player's skeletal mesh.
 - Replace the Run and Walk animations.